egekaraosmanoglu/camelbee/README.md

-# CamelBee - Apache Camel Core Library for Microservices Monitoring and Debugging
+# CamelBee - Apache Camel Library for Microservices Monitoring and Debugging

 CamelBee is a powerful Apache Camel core library seamlessly integrated into the Camel Microservices ecosystem.